What is the rule of thirds?

-In photography, the rule of thirds is a compositional guideline in which an image is divided into thirds (both horizontally and vertically), while the main subject is placed at one of the intersections or along with one of the lines.
-The image is thus divided into 9 equal parts.
+The rule of thirds is a compositional technique in photography in which an image is divided vertically and horizontally into thirds.
+The main subject is then placed at one of the intersections or along one of the lines.
+In this way, the image is divided into nine equal parts.

-As you’re taking a photo, you either have to imagine the grid or enable it in your camera’s LCD.
+When you’re framing a photo, you either have to imagine the grid or enable it in your camera.

 1. Align objects with intersections